sftcd/cs7ns1/assignments/practical5/README.md

 set of modified shares to allow recovery of the secret once one has k passwords recovered.

-## Infernoball k-of-n: what k and n?
+## InfernoBall k-of-n: what k and n?

 In our InfernoBalls, the values of k and n are randomly selected at each level.
 You can see n by inspection as you see the n hashes and n modified shares, but you